talwat/lowfi/README.md

 ### Scraping

-lowfi also has a `scrape` command which is usually not relevant, but if you're trying to download some files from Lofi Girls' website, it can be useful.

-An example of scrape is as follows,

-`lowfi scrape --extension zip --include-full`
+lowfi also has an optional `scrape` command enabled by the `scrape` feature.
+It's usually not very useful, but is included for transparency's sake.

-where more information can be found by running `lowfi help scrape`.
+More information can be found by running `lowfi help scrape`.

 ### Custom Track Lists